 If putting the tooth back within minutes of the accident is out of the question, putting it in milk will maintain the correct fluid balance in the root, and will help the cells to survive for longer – possibly up to six hours.
 ‘A knocked-out permanent tooth is one of the few real emergency situations in dentistry,’ says Dr Peter Day, consultant in paediatric dentistry at Leeds University.
 ‘The public needs to be made aware of how to proceed immediately following these unexpected injuries.’

 Putting a tooth back in the gum could save the tooth, and if bystanders, paramedics and doctors at A&E all know how important this is, it could mean that far more teeth are saved.

 The expense of dental work isn’t the only consideration.

-Once a real tooth takes root again, it has a better chance of surviving for longer than an implant.
+Once a real tooth takes root again, it has a better chance of surviving for longer than a dental implant.

 Patients should also keep a decent photograph of their smile.

-The Dental Centre London a dentist in the Euston area of London providing a range of treatments and services to the local people including the students of you see UCL.
+The Dental Centre London is a dentist in the Euston area of London providing a range of treatments and services to the local people including the students at UCL.